CLPidgeon/projectstreamone/README.md

 ### How does it work?

-THe site is styled with Bootstrap with routing done using AngularJS.
+The site is styled with Bootstrap with routing done using AngularJS.

 ### Features